-The 2015 initiative referred to earlier gave rise to a significant increase in the level of dividend per annum to an initial yield target of 4% (based on the share price prevailing at the time of the announcement in March 2015).
-The total dividend for the year of 20.80p equates to 4% of the year end share price of 520p, an increase of 21.6% on the previous year's total dividend.
+The 2015 initiative referred to above significantly increased the annual dividend level to an initial yield target of 4% (based on the then prevailing share price).
+The total dividend for this year of 18.60p per share also equates to a 4% yield on the year-end share price which was 465p, representing a decrease from the previous year's total dividend of 20.80p per share.

-Quarterly dividends are paid by the Company in September, December, March and June.
-For the year ended 31 January 2018, three interim dividends of 3.55p each have been paid and the Board has announced a proposed final dividend of 10.15p per share, making a total dividend for the year of 20.80p per share.
-The final dividend will be payable, subject to shareholder approval, on 8 June 2018 to shareholders on the register on 4 May 2018 and the shares will go ex-dividend on 3 May 2018.
+The Company pays quarterly dividends - in September, December, March and June.
+For the year ended 31 January 2019, three interim dividends of 3.65p each have already been paid and the Board has announced a proposed final dividend of 7.65p per share, making a total for the year of 18.60p per share.
+The final dividend will be payable, subject to shareholder approval, on 7 June 2019 to shareholders on the register on 3 May 2019 and the shares will go ex-dividend on 2 May 2019.

-While there has been a fall in total dividend income as a result of the tender offer, revenue per share has increased from 7.37p last year to 8.36p this year.
-The resulting balance of dividend being paid from capital reserves, has reduced to 1.8% of net assets (2017: 2.1%).
-This continues to represent only a small proportion of the current year's returns and the annualised returns over the last ten years.
+Revenue per share has increased from 8.36p last year to 10.72p this year, which means that the resulting balance of dividend being paid from capital reserves, represents 1.6% of net assets, lower than 2018's 1.8%.
+It also continues to represent only a small proportion of the longer-term returns achieved by the manager.